vstartse/DevSecOpsBIU11/git-tutorials.md

 git remote add origin git@github.com:<github-username>/<repo-name>.git
 ```
 Note: you can add multiple remotes, just choose name other than `origin`.
 We will later see where multiple remotes can be useful.
-3. Try to push your changes into GitHub by `git push origin master` and expect a `Permission denied (publickey)` error.
+3. Try to push your changes into GitHub by `git push -u origin master` and expect a `Permission denied (publickey)` error.
    In order to be able to communicate with GitHub, an SSH key pair (public and private) is needed:
    1. Generate a pair by `ssh-keygen -t ed25519 -C "your_email@example.com"`.
 Make sure your keys are stored in a safe place.
    2. Put your **public key** in GitHub (see [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) how)